MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Crystal or Amorph : Crystalline
 Crystal Shape     : Cubic (body centered cubic) (bulk growth) but technically tetragonal

+Note from Daniel Kitzmann:

+'Up until 20.66 this should be the data from Palik.
+Beyond that Rakic is used.'

 Refractive Index References:
 --------------
 Lynch & Hunter in Palik (1991) [Volume 2, Section 15.6] (0.04-31 um)